rancher/tfp-automation/tests/airgap/README.md

   cni: ""                                         # REQUIRED - fill with desired value
   defaultClusterRoleForProjectMembers: "true"     # REQUIRED - leave value as true
   enableNetworkPolicy: false                      # REQUIRED - values are true or false -  can leave as false
+  provider: "aws"
   privateKeyPath: ""                              # REQUIRED - specify private key that will be used to access created instances
+  windowsPrivateKeyPath: ""                       # REQUIRED - specify private key that will be used to access created instances
   privateRegistries:
     insecure: true
   resourcePrefix: ""                              # REQUIRED - fill with desired value